Elliot-Chan-120/GEM/README.md

 Naive approaches to analyzing the protein level would involve brute-force scanning of all 6 reading frames, then scanning for all possible ORFs, extracting all sequences, then conducting analyses on all of them then doing that again for variant comparison.
 So there's 6 RFs, most likely multiple ORFs in each, and we probably have to compare the average of those results between 2 sequences 380k+ times.
 This would, at best, nuke my computer.
 The solution to this would be to preprocess the entire sequence first, then determine its protein translation efficiency.

 I started off with scanning for start and stop codons, tracking the positions where they appeared.
 Valid potential reading frames that started and ended with in-frame start and stop codons (% 3 == 0) and had no in-frame stop codons inside were saved, then scanned for a Kozak motif.
 A Kozak motif generally looks like this "gccA/Gcc[AUG]G" around the [start codon] ATG / AUG (mRNA), where the capital letters represent the most important positions.
 It is a powerful predictor of translation initiation, so if you find it, there is a high chance protein translation will initiate immediately after.
 Generally, the largest ORF is the one that will encode the protein.
 By searching for the Kozak motif and getting the length of all potential ORFs, we can generate a score for each, where the highest-scoring ORF is one we can safely assume will encode the protein.

+### Motif Analysis Strategy
+The previous version focused on extracting predictive features relying on sequence conservation and direct protein structure disruption.
+However, I felt that it was missing a critical later: regulatory context.
+A variant in a highly conserved region might be benign if it doesn't disrupt any motifs contributing to regulatory logic, while a variant in another region could be pathogenic if it breaks a critical cluster / regulatory hub.
+The main challenge I found here was finding a way to accurately capture these effects on a scale, not just binary to really capture relevant, diverse biological signals.

+I chose to detect disruptions of a suite of motifs on both the DNA and protein level via Position Weight Matrices, which represent the degenerate nature of motifs in real biological systems.
+To further amplify the signals' biological meaning, I developed the toolkit with a Gaussian-weighted distance decay scoring mechanism combined with a cluster-composite scoring system.
+This meant that disruptions to motifs occurring close the mutation site's window were scored higher than those further away.

+Regulatory elements rarely function in isolation, in many cases breaking one regulatory site is less severe than compromising an entire regulatory hub, hence the implementation of a cluster composite scoring algorithm.
+Unlike simply counting motifs, this identifies synergistic disruption, when variants don't remove individual sites but break down coordinated regulatory 'clusters'.

 ### Flexible Multiprocessing
 Both CompositeDNA and CompositeProt were optimized with multiprocessing by initializing a multiprocessing pool upon class instantiation, terminating automatically when under a context manager (with xyz as CompositeDNA/Prot(core_num=max_cores-2)).